gzweigle/open-hybrid-piano/pianos/StemPianoG/README.md

 Each connection needs 3 wires.
 Hammer sensors require 3*88 = 264 wires and damper sensors require another 264 wires.
 As an example of connection approach, see video on my YouTube chanenl https://www.youtube.com/watch?v=gNeLMGaxmG0 at approximately the 1:40 time mark.

+### HPS Fasteners

+* 88 of the 6-32 x 3/8 inch machine screws if use a single washer.
+If use a washer on top and bottom of HPS then 6-32 x 1/2 inch machine screws.
+* 88 of the No. 6 flat washers.
+If use a washer on top and bottom then double this number.
+* 88 of the 6-32 hex nuts.

 ## Optional Components - Details

 Each of the following directories contains a README.md with information on how to use the component.